touying-typ/touying/src/components.typ

 /// Touying progress bar.
 ///
-/// - `primary` is the color of the progress bar.
+/// - primary (color): The color of the progress bar.
 ///
-/// - `secondary` is the color of the background of the progress bar.
+/// - secondary (color): The color of the background of the progress bar.
 ///
-/// - `height` is the height of the progress bar, optional.
+/// - height (length): The height of the progress bar, optional.
 Default is `2pt`.
 #let progress-bar(height: 2pt, primary, secondary) = utils.touying-progress(ratio => {
   grid(
     columns: (ratio * 100%, 1fr),